ndpar/ndpar.github.com.old/source/_posts/2011-08-06-thomaes-function.md

 {% img center /images/posts/thomae.jpg %}

-This function has interesting property: it's continuous at all irrational numbers.
-It's easy to see this if you notice that for any positive *ε* there is finite number of points above the line *y* = *ε*.
-That means for any irrational number *x*<sub>0</sub> you can always construct a *δ*-neighbourhood that doesn't contain any point from the area above the line *y* = *ε*.
+This function has interesting property: it's continuous at all irrational points.
+It's easy to see this if you notice that for any positive *ε* there is a finite number of dots above the line *y* = *ε*.
+That means for any irrational number *x*<sub>0</sub> you can always construct a *δ*-neighbourhood that doesn't contain any dot from the area above the line *y* = *ε*.

 {% img center /images/posts/thomae-e-d.jpg %}